Current measures insufficient to reduce COVID infections, Alberta's top doctor admits

 "My team has been working hard.
 We are concerned by these numbers and will be bringing those recommendations forward."

 Well, good luck to 'em.
-It can’t be easy bringing sound public health recommendations to a cabinet for which the ineffective "mockdown" two weeks ago was too much.
-With situation growing much worse in spite of the half-measures cabinet reluctantly accepted two weeks ago -- "putting enormous pressure on our hospitals, intensive care units, and health care workers," Hinshaw said -- the harsher measures necessary now will be twice as hard for them to swallow.
+It can't be easy bringing sound public health recommendations to a cabinet for which the ineffective "mockdown" two weeks ago was too much.
+With situation growing much worse in spite of the half-measures cabinet reluctantly accepted two weeks ago -- "putting enormous pressure on our hospitals, intensive care units, and health-care workers," Hinshaw said -- the harsher measures necessary now will be twice as hard for them to swallow.

 Asked to defend the decision not to aim for crushing the virus to zero new cases, the approach successfully championed in Australia by former Alberta Heath Services CEO Stephen Duckett, Hinshaw sounded as if she were reading from Premier Kenney's speaking notes.